-Turn off the WIRELESS or WIRELESS LAN switch.
+Turn off the WLAN switch.

 Turning off the wireless LAN functionality while accessing remote documents, files, or resources may result in data loss.

 For WPA-PSK or WPA2-PSK authentication, you must enter a network key of 8 to 64 alphanumeric characters long.